ricardolsmendes/datacatalog-tag-manager/README.md

 ### 1.4.
 Docker

 Docker may be used as an alternative to run all the scripts.
-In this case please disregard the [Virtualenv](#13-virtualenv) install instructions.
+In this case, please disregard the [Virtualenv](#13-virtualenv) install instructions.

 ## 2. Load Tags from CSV file